 Moreover, the application of the OCT could also be generated through the engagement of the programming language for C++ and thereby helping in the accomplishment of the scanned images of the retina through the use of computer devices for better visualization.
-The accomplishment of the images that are developed through the scanning could be efficiently generated through the application of the programming commands and thereby helping in the establishment of the flexible outcomes through the application of the OCT for understanding the possibility of the diseases that result in the deformation of the retina [27].
+The accomplishment of the images that are developed through the scanning could be efficiently generated through the application of the programming commands and thereby helping in the establishment of the flexible outcomes through the application of the retina [27].